dianasdugarte/SQL/README.md

 ## Welcome to My SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via email if you have any questions: dianasdugarte@gmail.com
+Feel free to take a look and reach out via email if you have any questions at dianasdugarte@gmail.com